Get Back again with Beatles 64 and relive the moments when they conquered America

 “We didn’t even know where Liverpool was, I mean they could have been from Mars.”

-The film gives snippets of the fab 4 partying with likes of The Ronnetes and The Supremes which could be a film on its own.
+The film gives snippets of the Fab 4 partying with likes of The Ronnetes and The Supremes which could be a film on its own.

-My personal favourite story from the film is how Jack Douglas, music producer and his friend came to Liverpool in the 60s from New York wanting to be like the Beatles playing in the cavern and being embraced by the Mersey Beat scene, which is a beautiful reminder of the significant cultural Liverpool has had all over the world.
+My personal favourite story from the film is how Jack Douglas, music producer and his friend came to Liverpool in the 60s from New York wanting to be like the Beatles playing in the Cavern and being embraced by the Mersey Beat scene, which is a beautiful reminder of the significant cultural Liverpool has had all over the world.

 But my favourite quote from the film which I want printed on a t-shirt said by none other than George Harrison is “Everybody in Liverpool thinks they’re a comedian.”